 But these are my games and Akihabara is something else.

-here is the bridge toward the UDX, real one and the one from Steins;Gate …
+here is the bridge toward the UDX, the real one and the one from Steins;Gate …

 and the main avenue …

 My first visit to Akiba flew away in a matter of minutes: I entered a time warp in which I didn’t even know what to do and where to look.
-Too many things, all together: anime, manga, models, videogames, and everthing else related to electronics and stuff.
+Too many things, all together: anime, manga, models, video games, and everything else related to electronics and stuff.

 The following picture shows the (partial) result of my loot.
 These are not the only games I got but, as said, the others were part of a different “sidequest”.
 You can here appreciate: Ultraman Fighting Evolution (a beat ’em up), Tenchu 2, Policenauts (a true masterpiece), and a weird visual novel (Baroque Syndrome) related to another game I reviewed years ago.